jeanreye4/UI-API-PATTERN/README.md

 ## Instructions

-1. Fork and clone this repository.
-1. Change into the new directory.
+1. Create a new repo using `create-react-app`
 1. Fulfill the listed requirements.
-1. Make a pull request to submit your work.
+1. Make an issue to submit your work when you're finished!

 Please turn in your submission by the deadline on your cohort calendar.